Earthbag Village – One Community Pod One

 The earthbag village will be built within a 15-minute relaxed walk of the SEGO Center.

-Q: How will privacy be addressed with the three-dome clusters being so close together?
+Q: How will privacy be addressed with the dome clusters being so close together?

 Privacy will be addressed primarily through grouping of like-minded people and communication with each other.
+The domes construction also makes them very good for containing sound and easy to make private by pulling shades.
 It is also important to note that additional private spaces, socialization spaces, and recreation spaces are all within a short walk.